watson/stream-chopper/README.md

 - `maxDuration` - The maximum number of milliseconds that an output stream can be in use before a new output stream is emitted (default:
   `-1` which means no limit)
+- `splittype` - Change the algoritm used to determine how a written chunk that cannot fit into the current output stream should be handled.
+The following values are possible:
+  - `StreamChopper.split` - Fit as much data from the chunk as possible into the current stream and write the remainder to the next stream (default)
-- `softlimit` - If `true`, the last write to the `chopper` stream that makes it go over the `maxSize` will be allowed to be written to the current output stream.
-If `false`, the chunk will be split over two streams (default: `false`)
+  - `StreamChopper.overflow` - Allow the entire chunk to be written to the current stream.
+After writing, the stream is ended

-A new output stream is emitted and the former is ended, if either `maxSize` or `maxDuration` is reached.
+  - `StreamChopper.underflow` - End the current output stream and write the entire chunk to the next stream

+If `splittype` is `StreamChopper.underflow` and the size of the written chunk is larger than `size` and error is emitted.

 ### Event: `stream`